Marketing for Government Contracting Companies

 You, therefore, have two reasons for structuring your product and services web pages logically:

-1. To help you visitors find the things they want quickly
+1. To help you visitors find and understand the things they want quickly

 2. Enable the search engines to crawl and index your web pages